Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Observations

 \subsection{Properties of the \planck\ survey}

-\planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} \citep{tauber2010a, Planck2011-1.1} is the third generation space mission to measure the an\-isotropy of the cosmic microwave background (CMB).
+\planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states and led by Principal Investigators from France and Italy, telescope reflectors provided through a collaboration between ESA and a scientific consortium led and funded by Denmark, and additional contributions from NASA (USA).} \citep{tauber2010a, Planck2011-1.1} is the third generation space mission to measure the an\-isotropy of the cosmic microwave background (CMB).
 It observed the sky in nine frequency bands covering 30--857\,GHz with high sensitivity and angular resolution from 31\arcm\ to 5\arcm.
 The Low Frequency Instrument (LFI; \citealt{Mandolesi2010, Bersanelli2010, Planck2011-1.4}) covers the 30, 44, and 70\,GHz bands with amplifiers cooled to 20\,\hbox{K}.
 The High Frequency Instrument (HFI; \citealt{Lamarre2010, Planck2011-1.5}) covers the 100, 143, 217, 353, 545, and 857\,GHz bands with bolometers cooled to 0.1\,\hbox{K}.
 A combination of radiative cooling and three mechanical coolers produces the temperatures needed for the detectors and optics \citep{Planck2011-1.3}.
 Two data processing centres (DPCs) check and calibrate the data and make maps of the sky \citep{Planck2011-1.7, Planck2011-1.6, planck2013-p02b, planck2013-p03f}. \planck's sensitivity, angular resolution, and frequency coverage make it a powerful instrument for Galactic and extragalactic astrophysics as well as cosmology.
 Early astrophysics results are given in Planck Collaboration VIII--XXVI 2011, based on data taken between 13~August 2009 and 7~June 2010.
 Intermediate astrophysics results are being presented in a series of papers based on data taken between 13~August 2009 and 27~November 2010.